 People who have certain chronic health conditions or other risk factors should get vaccinated against pneumococcal disease.

-Pneumococcal disease is a serious infection that causes pneumonia, meningitis, and blood infection, as well as other less severe illnesses.
+Pneumococcal disease is a serious infection that causes pneumonia, meningitis, and bloodstream infection, as well as other less severe illnesses.

-Fewer adults get pneumococcal meningitis or bloodstream infection, but the mortality rate for these infections is higher, even with proper treatment.
-Pneumococcal meningitis kills about 1 in 6 older patients and blood infection kills about 1 in 8 adults who have these diseases.
-More than 3,000 US adults die each year from these forms of pneumococcal disease.
-Pneumococcal meningitis and bacteremia can also result in lifelong disability including deafness, brain damage, and limb amputation.
+Fewer adults get pneumococcal meningitis or bloodstream infection (bacteremia), but the mortality rate for these infections is high, even with proper treatment.
+Pneumococcal meningitis kills about 1 in 6 older patients and bacteremia kills about 1 in 8 adults who are infected.
+Both conditions can also result in lifelong disability including deafness, brain damage, and limb amputation.

 People of all ages are at increased risk for pneumococcal disease if they have any of the following conditions or risk factors:

-• Chronic conditions such as heart disease, lung disease, diabetes, kidney disease, or liver disease
+• Chronic health conditions such as heart disease, lung disease, diabetes, kidney disease, or liver disease

 • Conditions that weaken the immune system, such as sickle cell disease, HIV/AIDS, cancer, or a damaged or missing spleen